How Communication Helps with Retention

 - Assign an urgent task to the agent of record to call the client ASAP

-As you can see, with Workflows, you can set up a variety of triggers (ifs) and actions (thens) all corresponding together to help you work smarter, not harder.
-For more ideas on policy-related email recipes, check out our free Policy-Related Email templates.
+You can set up a variety of triggers (ifs) and actions (thens) all corresponding together to help you work smarter, not harder.
+For more policy-related email ideas, check out our free Policy-Related Email templates.